rach7777/monax-may/content/company/jobs.md

 ---

-Eris is not currently among the Top 100 Places to Work; but we aim to be.
+Monax is not currently among the Top 100 Places to Work; but we aim to be.

-If you feel you have an ability to perform any job title posted below and the willingness to join [Team Eris](https://erisindustries.com/about/team) then please send a maximum of 800 words (preferably in markdown formatting) telling us why you are a good fit for Eris generally and the position specifically along with a record of your past duties and performance (CV or resume) (preferably in markdown formating).
+If you feel you have an ability to perform any job title posted below and the willingness to join [Team Monax](https://monax.io/company/team/) then please send a maximum of 800 words (preferably in markdown formatting) telling us why you are a good fit for Monax generally and the position specifically along with a record of your past duties and performance (CV or resume) (preferably in markdown formatting).

 ## Currently Open Positions
 - [Full Stack Developer](#fullStackDeveloper)